Police: Idaho slaying suspect's DNA found at crime scene

 The affidavit written by Brett Payne, a police corporal in Moscow, Idaho, was made public minutes before Bryan Kohberger, a 28-year-old criminal justice doctoral student at nearby Washington State University, was due to appear in court after being extradited Wednesday from Pennsylvania, where his parents live and where he was arrested.

 He is charged with four counts of first-degree murder and felony burglary in the Nov.
-13 attack, which befuddled investigators for weeks and struck fear into the small college town on the Idaho-Washington border.
+13 attack.

 According to the newly unsealed court documents, traces of DNA from a lone male later determined to be Kohberger were found on the button of a leather knife sheath found in the rental home where the victims were killed.
-A knife with a U.S. Marine Corps insignia on it was also found at the scene, though there's no record of Kohberger having served in the military.
+The sheath had a U.S. Marine Corps insignia on it, though there's no record of Kohberger having served in the military.

 A woman who also lived at the house told police that she awoke to the sound of crying during the predawn attack and opened her bedroom door to find a masked man dressed in black, according to the court filing.

-Note: This story was corrected to delete a reference to a knife being found at the crime scene and to clarify that the U.S. Marine Corps emblem was on the sheath that was found.